 DATA & PROGRAMMING

 iGaming companies carry out their business within the online realm.
 This means only one thing: they require a top-notch technical infrastructure to make sure that the website is always running at its smoothest.
 This can only be achieved by a team that is capable of carrying out rapid troubleshooting and efficient problem-solving.
-And, this is why some of the most coveted jobs within the sector are those within the Data & Programming departments, as the entire success of an enterprise very often depends on the expertise of the professionals within this department.
+And, this is why some of the most coveted iGaming jobs are those within the Data & Programming departments, as the entire success of an enterprise very often depends on the expertise of the professionals within this department.

 This is an area where the demand for new human resources is constant and where technical knowledge is a priority.
 Most employers tend to look for recruits with the highest technical standards, and will not ask for betting or casino experience, as these are not a priority.
 Moreover, studies reveal that average salaries for this sector are on a definite increase, with the most lucrative roles being those at senior or team leader levels.
 More recently, we have also seen many iGaming companies creating new roles that combine data analytics, tech and marketing in order to satisfy the need for data analytics.